 Managing Excel files with vLookup across workbooks

-6.4 min read|Last Updated: February 11th, 2024|Categories: excel|
+6.5 min read|Last Updated: July 16th, 2024|Categories: Excel|

 This blog is regarding a large Excel file with many vLookup or hLookup formulas referring to other workbooks.
 In this article, we’re going to explain the problems with these files, as outlined below, and possible solutions.